 - In order to manage its exposure to the volatility in the electrical industry, the university has entered into contracts to fix a portion of its electrical cost.
-The six contracts (2016 five contracts) with expenditures totaling \$44,032 (2016 \$67,552) expire over the next three years. - Effective August 1, 2015, the university entered into an agreement with an external party for dining and catering services.
-The agreement has three years remaining with a total estimated cost of \$34,667 (2016 \$45,067). - Effective July 1, 2015, the university entered into an agreement for infrastructure management services.
-The agreement has four years remaining with a cost of \$14,625 (2016 \$14,809).
-Effective July 1, 2015, the university entered into an agreement for application management services.
-The agreement has three months remaining with a cost of \$1,125 (2016 \$3,761, one year remaining). - Effective August 1, 2014, the university entered into an agreement with an external party for custodial services.
-The agreement has four months remaining with a cost of \$3,000 (2016 \$9,911). - (b) The university is one of 61 members of CURIE, the Canadian Universities Reciprocal Insurance Exchange, a self-insurance reciprocal established to share the insurable property, liability, and errors and omissions risks of member universities.
+The five contracts (2017 - six contracts) with expenditures totaling \$33,683 (2017 - \$44,032) expire over the next four years. - Effective August 1, 2015, the university entered into an agreement with an external party for dining and catering services.
+The agreement has two years remaining with a total estimated cost of \$24,267 (2017 \$34,667). - The university entered into agreements with two external parties for information technology support.
+The first agreement, effective July 1, 2015 for infrastructure management services, has three years remaining with a cost of \$10,125 (2017 \$14,625).
+The second agreement, effective July 1, 2017 for application management services, has two years remaining with a cost of \$4,057 (2017 \$1,125, three months remaining). - Effective August 1, 2017, the university entered into an agreement with an external party for custodial services.
+The agreement has two years remaining with a cost of \$12,960 (2017 \$3,000, four months remaining). - (b) The university is one of 61 members of CURIE, the Canadian Universities Reciprocal Insurance Exchange, a selfinsurance reciprocal established to share the insurable property, liability, and errors and omissions risks of member universities.
 The projected cost of claims against the exchange is based on actuarial projections and is funded through members' premiums.
-As at December 31, 2016, CURIE had a surplus of \$84,907 (2015 \$69,679), of which the university's pro rata share is approximately 7.23% (2016 7.19%).
-This surplus is not recognized in the consolidated financial statements.
+As at December 31, 2017, CURIE had an accumulated surplus of \$81,232 (2016 -\$84,907), of which the university's pro rata share is approximately 7.33% (2017 - 7.23%).
+This accumulated surplus is not recognized in the consolidated financial statements.